hans/hans.github.com/_posts/2016-06-18-spinn-hybrid-tree-sequence-models.md

 This post managed to cover about one section of our full paper.
 If you're interested in more details about how we implemented and applied this model, related work, or a more formal description of the algorithm discussed here, [take a read][8].
+You can also check out [our code repository][20], which has several implementations of the SPINN model and models which you can run to reproduce or extend our results.

+We're continuing active work on this project in order to learn better end-to-end models for natural language processing.
+I always enjoy hearing ideas from my readers --- if this project interests you, get in touch via email or in the comment section below.

 ## Acknowledgements

+I have to first thank my collaborators, of course --- this was a team of people with nicely complementary skills, and I look forward to pushing this further together in the future.

-This project has been supported by a Google Faculty Research Award, the Stanford Data Science Initiative, and the National Science Foundation under grant numbers [BCS 1456077][13] and [IIS 1514268][14].
+The SPINN project has been supported by a Google Faculty Research Award, the Stanford Data Science Initiative, and the National Science Foundation under grant numbers [BCS 1456077][13] and [IIS 1514268][14].
 Some of the Tesla K40s used for this research were donated to Stanford by the NVIDIA Corporation.
 [Kelvin Gu][15], [Noah Goodman][16], and many others in the [Stanford NLP Group][17] contributed helpful comments during development.
-[Craig Quiter][18] helped review this blog post.
+[Craig Quiter][18] and [Sam Bowman][1] helped review this blog post.

 <script type="text/javascript" src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML"></script>
 <script type="text/javascript">